BonoBono747/Comp6841-Project/README.md

 I tried clicking around the page to see if there were any clickable elements I missed, but didn’t find anything

 I wasn't sure what to do from here.
 I couldn’t even complete level 0, and there were no hints or information on this page or any other page on OverTheWire.

-I needed to attempt this challenge another way.
+It's clear I need to attempt this challenge a different way, so I started by researching the fundamentals of CTFs.

 Next step: [Introduction to CTFs](/Introduction-to-ctfs.md)